Introducing Facebook Shops: Helping Small Businesses Sell Online

-It’s enjoyable and a basic covid 19 test.
-A loss of smell is a reported symptom… *I’m not a doctor.
+It’s an enjoyable and easy covid 19 test as a loss of smell is a reported symptom… *If you’re concerned, get an actual test.
+I’m not a doctor.
 Please don’t sue me.

 I have been making websites for myself and others for 10+ years now.
-If there is one thing that I have learned it is that you can waste a lot of time messing with the default settings.
+Trust me when I say that you can waste a lot of time messing with the default settings.
 People, myself included, fuck around with themes, layout and minor details without having any users.
-It wastes time […]
+It wastes time and often makes sites slower and […]

 A while ago I listened to Penn Jillette on Tim Ferriss’ podcast and he claims to have missed less than five days of journaling in 34 years.
 Likewise many bloggers have ridiculous streaks and machine like output.
-It’s cool for them but I’m happy with keeping my posts sporadic as long as I feel the […]
+Part of me respects their consistency but another part can’t help but shout, NERD!
+I’m happy with keeping […]

 Sometimes I want a way to disable all CSS animations on a page.
 This is useful for end-to-end testing, automatic screenshots, or reducing motion sickness risk.
 This recent CSS Tricks post suggests disabling animations & transitions while resizing, to reduce needless browser work.
 This is an excellent idea!
 Here is the usual way of disabling animations: